Ella-Hoeppner/Pidgin/README.md

     }
     ```
   * This should fit in just 9 bytes, so it wouldn't make `Value` any bigger.
 Getting all the implementation details right to be as well-optimized as `Vec` or `MiniVec` might be pretty difficult tho.
+* Distinguish between multi-use constants and single-use constants
+  * if a constant is known to be single-use, it could just be swapped with `Nil` in the constants stack rather than needing to be cloned when it's used
+  * this could be especially important for functions with many instructions inside
+  * this will require some static analysis, but probably nothing to crazy
+    * will need to be recursive to fully catch all places where this optimization could be done, e.g. a constant that's used only once inside a function that's used only once an be made single-use, but you'd need to identify the function as single-use first to notice that
+  * if the same constant is used multiple times in different places, it would actually be best to *not* make that a single constant that's used multiple times but instead a bunch of different copies of the same constant, such that each of them can be taken as single-use
+  * anything declared globally should be inelligible for being declared single-use, since it could always be used an indeterminite number of times in the future by the repl